 that at some point Christ watched and learned from His Father.
 The only time mentioned

 was at His side (Jehovah) like a master workman (as one brought up KJV) and I was

 His delight day by day, rejoicing before Him at every time."
 (Proverbs 8:30, according

 to the I-

-At times in the OT, angels (messengers) of Jehovah appeared to men, but none were named in the OT and only 2 were named in the NT, Gabriel and Michael, the Archangel.
+At times in the OT, angels (messengers) of Jehovah appeared to men, but only twice Gabriel was named in the OT and only twice he was named in the NT.
+Michael, the Archangel was also named in the NT.
 An angel of the Lord is mentioned about 66 times and an angel of God is mentioned about 13 times.
-They could all be the same angel or all different angels, but at certain times, the translators note the Angel of the Lord as Jesus by making the "A" capitol, I question their authority to make this judgment call.
+They could all be the same angel or all different angels, but at certain times, the translators note the "Angel of the Lord" as Jesus by capitalizing "A".
+I question their authority to make this judgment call.
 "And the Angel of Jehovah appeared to him in a flame in the middle of a thorn bush...and God called to him and said...do not come near here, pull off your sandals from your feet, for the place in which you are standing is holy ground."
 (Exodus 3:2,4 & 5).
-Paying close attention to the language in this verse, The "Angel of the Jehovah" was visible in the midst of the fire and He made no declaration, but God Jehovah spoke from the burning bush to Moses.
+Paying close attention to the language in this verse, The "Angel of the Jehovah" was visible in the midst of the fire but He made no declaration, God Jehovah Himself, spoke from the burning bush to Moses.
 The one speaking was not the Angel of Jehovah because it says God (there is only one God) spoke and we know that angels are not God but messengers of God.
 Since Jehovah God was present speaking, the ground was declared holy.
 If the Angel of Jehovah was Michael (Jesus), as most Bibles indicate by capitalization, then Jesus was with the Father in appearance only.
-According to the verse, Jehovah spoke for Himself, as He did throughout the OT and speak three times in the NT.
+According to the verse, Jehovah spoke for Himself, as He did many times throughout the OT and speak three times in the NT.
 We can understand that the Son of God was with Jehovah in the OT, learning and working with His Father plus inspiring the Bible writers.
 If I can use logic, Christ received this training because He was to be given the commission and authority to gather and bring home the ones His Father was to given to Him, "My Father who has given them to Me is greater then all, and no one is able to pluck out of My Fathers hand."
 (John 10:20).